Do You Get Paid for Putting a Child Up for Adoption in Kansas?

 The Truth About Adoption “Compensation” for KS Birth Mothers

-When you begin searching for information about your unplanned pregnancy options in Kansas, some of your first concerns may be financial.
+When you begin searching for information about your unplanned pregnancy options in Kansas, one of the things on your mind might be finances.
+You know that babies are expensive, and there are some costs associated with an abortion procedure — but what about adoption?
 You may be wondering, “Does it cost to give a child up for adoption in KS?
 And, if so, how much is it to put a baby up for adoption?”

-If you decide to place a child for adoption in Kansas, the process is always 100 percent free for you.
+But you don’t have to worry.
+If you decide to place a child for adoption in Kansas, the process is always 100 percent free to you.
 Considering adoption for your baby is one of the most difficult decisions that anyone can make; cost shouldn’t have to be a concern for you, too.

-Your pregnancy- and adoption-related expenses are covered for you, which may include:
+While every situation is different, your pregnancy- and adoption-related expenses may include:

 prenatal and medical care